Britain's William Hill warns on profit after slow third quarter

+LONDON, March 1 British broadcaster ITV said a strong performance from its programme making business helped it to weather the first decline in advertising revenue since 2009.

-LONDON British bookmaker William Hill (WMH.L) said a poor retail performance in its third quarter meant operating profit had fallen 20 million pounds below expectations, warning that shortfall may not be recovered by the year end.
+LONDON Oct 3 British bookmaker William Hill said a poor retail performance in its third quarter meant operating profit had fallen 20 million pounds ($32.5 million) below expectations, warning that shortfall may not be recovered by the year end.

 Quiet trading in July helped push retail net revenue in the 13 week period to Oct 1 down 4 percent on an underlying basis, the firm said on Thursday, with gross margin wins falling 0.8 percentage points as football results went the way of customers.